 In normal circumstances, no healthy individual would need to monitor their blood oxygen levels.
 Asthmatic, heart patients or those suffering from Chronic Obstructive Pulmonary Disease (a lung ailment) find use of pulse oximeters.
-The sale of pulse oximeters has seen a spiralling rise due to COVID pandemic.
+The sale of pulse oximeters has seen a spiraling rise due to COVID pandemic.
 Corona patients experience difficulty in breathing because the virus attacks the lungs.
 Lack of blood oxygen is what results from all this, even chest pain.

 Even I suffered from viral pneumonia and kept monitoring my blood oxygen saturation quite frequently.
 Thankfully, I did not experience any difficulty in breathing and my SPO2 levels were always normal.
 Not sure what SPO2 level means?
 Read the next para and learn.